Draylar/StyleSquared/README.md

-# StyleSquared
+# √Style

 ![logo](https://raw.githubusercontent.com/Draylar/StyleSquared/master/GitHub/images/styleSquared.png)

-StyleSquared, or √Style, is a material & customizable calculator.
+√Style, or StyleSquared, is a material & customizable calculator.

 Despite the claim to customization and style, the calculator is still in a beta stage.
 Style will come soon, and customization will come soon after soon.